EFulmer/EFulmer.github.io/_posts/2014-08-02-making-a-simple-go-program.markdown

 This was fun to write, and I learned a bit about Go and concurrency.
 I'm not sure if I'm entirely sold on Go, but I can see why people would use it.
 The fast compile times let you get something like an interactive REPL, it's a lot more lightweight and easy to read/write than Java, and it's apparently pretty fast.

 Now back to finishing my music recommendation Flask app and writing an interpreter or compiler!

+*EDIT 08/03/2014* After adding this to my `crontab`, I was reminded that I need to provide the full path of the program to run.
+The code's been updated to reflect that, and print out any errors that might show up when executing the actual command.